dchristie75/SSD1306-Monochrome-OLED/README.md

 ### Bill of Materials
-Below is the budget of the entire project along with a link to the sources of the materials.
-The exel file can be downloaded [here](https://github.com/dchristie75/SSD1306-Monochrome-OLED/blob/master/Documentation/Hardware_Production_Budget.xlsx).
+To embark on the project, the necessary parts and components will need to acquired.
+Displayed below is the budget of the price breakdown for components used in the project.
+The spreadsheet version of the budget with links to the sources for the components can be found [here](https://github.com/dchristie75/SSD1306-Monochrome-OLED/blob/master/Documentation/Hardware_Production_Budget.xlsx).

 ![](https://github.com/dchristie75/SSD1306-Monochrome-OLED/blob/master/images/budget.PNG)